wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/single-sign-on/google.rst

 Wazuh indexer configuration
 ---------------------------

-Configure Wazuh indexer security configuration files.
-The file path to the Wazuh indexer security configuration is ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/``.
-The files to configure are ``config.yml`` and ``roles_mapping.yml``.
+Edit the Wazuh indexer security configuration files.
 It is recommended to back up these files before the configuration is carried out.

 #.
 Edit the ``/usr/share/wazuh-indexer/plugins/opensearch-security/securityconfig/config.yml`` file and change the following values: